Does being a mama ever push you a bit beyond your natural abilities?

 From what I’ve read, reflux is pretty common in newborns and is caused when the acid from the stomach travelings backwards in the throat, resulting in “spit up” or even vomiting.

 We got pretty quick results after trying two things: a simple tummy “massage”, and a few doses of gripe water from Nurtured Family.

-- The tummy “massage” is to simply run your two fingers (index and middle) in a straight, downward “line” from the middle of your baby’s chest cavity to the naval area.
+The tummy “massage” is to simply run your two fingers (index and middle) in a straight, downward “line” from the middle of your baby’s chest cavity to the naval area.

 When I massaged our son’s tummy or gave him the herbal remedy after he nursed, he almost always spit up nearly everything he ate.

 Patting his back to help him “burp” between feedings, and making him nurse slower (by removing him from the breast every few minutes) also seems to help.
-Baby Boy is a bit of a
+Our little guy is a bit of a

 hasty eater, so he needs the encouragement to slow down in order to keep his tummy settled.